Requests#

 after a []

-is optional.
 The form field name a[b]c

 is exactly equivalent to a[b].c